kube-rs/website/docs/kubernetes-version.md

 > [![Tested against Kubernetes 1.19 and above](https://img.shields.io/badge/MK8SV-1.19-326ce5.svg)](https://kube.rs/kubernetes-version)

-The **minimum** indicates the lower bound of our testing range, and the **latest** is the Kubernetes version selectable as a target version, indicating how much of the latest api surface we support.
+The **minimum** indicates the lower bound of our testing range, and the **latest** is the maximum Kubernetes version selectable as a target version.

 !!! note "Minimum Kubernetes Version Policy"